How to start investing: a beginner’s guide

 Where to start investing as a beginner

-Some will offer a selection of ready-made portfolios, allowing you to select a given risk profile – usually low, medium or high.
-These are known as robo-advisers.
+If you’re ready to invest, it's easy to get started using an online investment platform.
+Some will offer a selection of ready-made portfolios, including ISAs, allowing you to select a given risk profile – usually low, medium or high.
+These digital robo-advisers will manage your investments for you.

-Alternatively, once you have opened your stocks and shares ISA with your chosen provider, you can start investing into the funds, stocks and trusts of your choice.
+Alternatively, once you have opened an investment account or your stocks and shares ISA with your chosen provider, you can start investing into the funds, stocks and trusts of your choice.

 As with savings, it pays to start an investing habit.
 “There are benefits to investing gradually over time,” explains Exley.
 You can set up a direct debit to pay a set amount in each month, or pay in a lump sum if you prefer.

-Some platforms may have a minimum monthly amount or lump sum to pay in to get started, but many will let you start with a pound.
+Some platforms may have a minimum monthly amount or lump sum to pay in to get started.

 Where can you find out more information about investing?